HasonSheeta/HyperStride/README.md

 IGNORE THE BUILD IN THE FILE.
-Build it in the Unity Editor
+Build it in the Unity Editor.
+Also ignore the Multiplayer Services popup when you run the editor